Ludvigaman/upwell-monitor/README.md

 All data and tokens are stored client-side only.
 </br>The ESI.NET wrapper is provided by the wonderful contributors at Seraphx2, and their github can be found here: </br>
 https://github.com/seraphx2/ESI.NET
+# Upcoming changes
+- v1.2
+-   Error page for users that are not directors.

 # Release notes
+- v1.1
-- v1.1 -> Added the option for the user to change the "target" fuel level in days.
+-   Added the option for the user to change the "target" fuel level in days.
 Found under settings.
+- v1.0
-- V1.0 -> Initial release.
+-   Initial release.

 # Keep in mind
 - This tool can only be used if you're a Director for your corporation, since it requires the permissions to read the corporation assets.